RonanC/Countdown-Letters-Game-Solver/README.md

 It takes approximately 2 to 3 minutes to download, analyse, clean, sort and pickle/txt the data.

 Altough the saving of the end result (word list) is almost instantaneous.

+### Unix Word List
+I also tested it with the `/usr/share/dict/web2` words list (available on all unix systems), which equates to 235886 words.
+For future reference I will refer to this word list as the `Unix Word List`, otherwise I am referring to the custom Oxford one I generated.

+I created a `unix_words` module to load, save and generate the unix word lists and dictionaries.

+After evalution for one worded words without hypens and also bunched together the anagram words into one key/value pair I ended up with `450210` keys in the dictionary.

 ## Architecture/Structure
 The main point of access for my program is `countdown.py` which is in the main folder.